Customer onboarding isn't easy. On the surface, it involves managing multiple processes and stakeholders.

 In a nutshell: there's the initial setup and configurations, regular correspondence with your customers, feature demonstrations, teaching them how to use the product and derive value from it, routine check-ins, and the final handoff.

-Read along if you're on the fence about using a single dedicated tool for all your client onboarding projects.
+Read along if you're on the fence about using a single dedicated tool for all your customer onboarding projects.

-Here are the top five benefits of having a dedicated platform for onboarding.
+Here are the top five benefits of having a dedicated platform for customer onboarding.

 Your customers aren't very patient.
 They expect to see the value you promised them while selling your product, immediately.
 The sooner you provide value, the less likely they are to churn.